Blogs

 A number of other questions can also help in making the right choice, such as the specific task the light has to serve, like reading, working or sleeping, or the effect the lighting will have on potential guests, whether it’ll make them comfortable or tense.

-Light Bulb Color Temperature Guide
+Light Bulb Colour Temperature Guide

 As mentioned earlier, LED bulbs with a value between 2000K and 3000K have a warm light, values of 3500K produce a neutral light, and bulbs with values of 4000K and upwards produce a cool light.